Terentia: Cicero's exile and family crisis

 In 58 BC, Cicero was exiled from Rome for the allegedly illegal execution of Roman citizens in the Catiline conspiracy.
 Publius Clodius Pulcher enacted the bill with the purpose of getting revenge on Cicero for the fact that he had nullified Clodius' alibi in the Bona Dea affair.
 Plutarch, in his Parallel Lives, tells us that Cicero was compelled to testify against Clodius by Terentia, in order to prove that he was not having an affair with Clodia (Clodius' sister).
 However, this story is most likely conceived either by Plutarch himself or a slanderer of Cicero.
 Plutarch's intentions were to show Terentia as an oppressive wife and thus to show Cicero as a weak man under the control of his wife.

 Upon his exile, Cicero left his estate in chaos.
 Terentia was thus left in charge of the affairs concerning Cicero's houses, villas, revenues, and his slaves.
 The responsibility of Cicero Minor's upbringing, the welfare of the household, and the safety of Tullia also fell to Terentia.
 She continued to act as a wife to Cicero even though his exile legally ended their marriage.

-Both Tullia and Terentia protested the exile publicly.
+Both Tullia and Terentia protested against the exile publicly.
 They wore their hair unkempt and put on black mourning clothes.
 In this fashion they visited the houses of their friends in Rome in order to gain sympathy and support for Cicero's return.
 After Cicero's house on the Palatine Hill was burned down by Clodius' mob, Terentia took refuge in the house of the Vestal Virgins.
 Although she may have also stayed at the home of Tullia's husband Piso, it is likely that Terentia spent the entire duration of Cicero's exile living with Fabia and the Vestals.